dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

 1. **Open Food Facts API**
    - **Purpose**: Provides access to product information, including eco-scores and sustainability data, through barcode-based lookups.
 The Open Food Facts API offers a MongoDB data dump for initial database population and is then queried dynamically to ensure products are up-to-date in our MongoDB database.
 2. **Google OAuth API**
     - **Purpose**: Enables authentication by validating user identities with Google ID tokens.
-These tokens are exchanged for JWTs that contain a unique identifier for the user in the users database allowing to verify their identity and authenticate them.
+These tokens are exchanged for JWTs that contain a unique identifier for the user in the users database allowing the system to verify their identity and authenticate them.

 ### **4.4.
 Frameworks**